forfin/snake-html/README.md

 # How to play
 - Open game.html with any modern browser.
 - Use arrow key to give snake a direction.
-- You cannot dies but can struck.
+- You cannot die but stuck.